 When introducing customer service automation, there are a few key things that every cryptocurrency company needs to deploy:

 - 24/7 resolutions: Global trading happens 24/7.
 Crypto companies need to combine human and AI teams to answer questions as soon as they arise, especially on time-sensitive issues related to accounts being locked or potentially hacked.

 - Omni-channel support: Customers also have different preferences on where they’d like to receive support.
-So deploying a chatbot across email, messaging platforms, live chat, social, SMS and more can help to increase customer satisfaction while removing friction.
+So deploying a SMS chatbot or email chatbot across messaging and social platforms can help to increase customer satisfaction while removing friction.

 - Natural language understanding: At the very minimum, AI chatbots need to be able to understand customers regardless if they talk in natural or unnatural language, use emojis, or slang.
 Chatbots that are unable to process a customer’s question can do more harm than good and lead to even more frustration.
 Modern NLU technology can accurately decipher a person’s intent – even if it’s in long-form text – as opposed to simply matching keywords.

 - Sentiment analysis: AI chatbots should be able to recognize when a person is angry, upset or distraught so they can immediately be routed to a human agent – regardless of their issue.

 - Intelligent routing: When a person is routed to a human, crypto companies should route to specific agents based on areas of expertise as well as whether or not they’ve dealt with more challenging cases that day.
 This type of routing can help to improve agent happiness and reduce turnover in the customer service team.

 - Multilingual capabilities: Crypto has customers around the world who want to get support in their native language.
 Studies have shown that 42% of customers never buy products and services in other languages8.
 Therefore, enabling someone to get answers to questions in their preferred language is key to building trust and confidence, while also paving the way for new customers.